 - Chip Donohue, PhD!

 Chip Donohue, PhD, is the Director of Distance Learning at Erikson Institute in Chicago and a Senior Fellow of the Fred Rogers Center for Early Learning and Children’s Media.
 He is a leader in the innovative use of technology and distance learning methods to increase access, create pathways, enhance learning, and improve teaching practices in early childhood education.
-He spends lots of time playing with new technology tools to enable relationships and build learning communities online.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+He spends lots of time playing with new technology tools to enable relationships and build learning communities online.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!